aslamabbas/aslamabbas.github.io/about.md

 ---
 layout: page
-title: About me
+title: about me
-description: Aslam writes stuff on technology, ideas, cycling, people and so on.
-You can read them here.
-Enjoy your reads.
+description: Aslam Abbas writes stuff on technology, ideas, cycling, people and so on.
+You can read the articles written by Aslam Abbas.
+Comment on them and start interacting with Aslam Abbas.
+Do enjoy your reads at aslamabbas.com.
+Feel free to get in touch with Aslam Abbas
-keywords: aslam, abbas, aslam abbas, blog, tkm, redhat, consultant, tech, cloud, cycling, tips, ideas, innovation, engineer, kerala
+keywords: aslam, abbas, aslam abbas, blog, tkm, redhat, consultant, tech, cloud, cycling, tips, ideas, innovation, engineer, kerala, collect chat, addictive apps, chatbots, tawang, travel
 picture: https://lh3.googleusercontent.com/u/0/d/0BwzDnRSrxRoaSWN3cVRfSkNHOWM=s1600-k-iv1
 ---